wesley-ireland/bme680-sensor-monitoring-system/README.md

 ## Prerequisites

+This project is assumed to be run on a Raspberry Pi with a connected BME680 sensor.

-You should have Docker installed on your machine.
+You should also have Docker installed.
 If you have an older version of Docker (< 20.10.0), ensure you also have Docker Compose installed, as it is likely not bundled with your version of Docker.

 ## Running the System